smackers/smack/README.md

 * Upgrades to SMACK infrastructure to more recent versions of Rust
 * Sound implementation of missing LLVM features used by Rust but not Clang

+# Information pertaining to the core SMACK tool

 SMACK is a *bounded software verifier*, verifying the assertions in its input programs up to a given bound on loop iterations and recursion depth.